mingyuanzhou/SiD/README.md

 # Distilling Pretrained Diffusion-Based Generative Models with SiDA (SiD, SiDA, or SiD²A)

-This repository contains the code to reproduce the results from our paper, **"Adversarial Score identity Distillation: Rapidly Surpassing the Teacher in One Step,"** available at [arXiv:2410.14919](https://arxiv.org/abs/2410.14919).
+This repository contains the code to reproduce the results from our ICLR2025 paper: [Adversarial Score identity Distillation: Rapidly Surpassing the Teacher in One Step](https://arxiv.org/abs/2410.14919).
 The introduced methods—Score identity Distillation (SiD), Adversarial SiD (SiDA), and SiD-Initialized SiDA (SiD²A)—facilitate the distillation of pretrained EDM and EDM2 diffusion models.

 ## State-of-the-Art Performance